'Penny wise and security foolish': Cong lambasts Agnipath | Law-Order

 ''We fear that the scheme may turn out to be a case of 'penny wise and security foolish','' he said.

-''They fear that each one of these objectives will be in jeopardy under the scheme,'' he said.
-The Congress leader said announcements by the Ministry of Home Affairs and the Ministry of Education on post-discharge opportunities appear to be after-thoughts.

 ''They show that the scheme was poorly conceived and hastily drawn up.
 A major change in the mode of recruitment should have been examined thoroughly and a pilot scheme should have been tried and tested.
-Nothing of that sort has been done,'' he said, noting that several experts have suggested alternative models to address the issues of inadequate recruitment to the defence forces.
+Nothing of that sort has been done,'' he said.

-''It is our duty to warn the country of the consequences of a hastily drawn up scheme.
-We would urge the government to keep the Agnipath scheme in abeyance, hold wide consultations with serving and retired officers, and address the issues of quality, efficiency and economy without compromising on any of the three considerations,'' the Congress leader said.

-The government has claimed that there is no change in the Army recruitment system under 'Agnipath' scheme and the number of personnel to be recruited in the first year of its rollout would only make up to three percent of the armed forces.
+Chidambaram said the government should come out with a status paper on what the situation is and what the problems are, without giving any answers and then share it with serving and retired officers and maybe with the opposition parties and ask for suggestions.
+The government has claimed that there is no change in the Army recruitment system under Agnipath scheme and the number of personnel to be recruited in the first year of its rollout would only make up to three percent of the armed forces.
 There have been widespread protests against the new model of Army recruitment.

-The government unveiled Agnipath on Tuesday -- calling it a ''transformative'' scheme-- for the recruitment of soldiers in the Army, Navy and the Air Force, largely on a four-year short-term contractual basis.
+The government unveiled Agnipath on Tuesday -- calling it a ''transformative'' scheme.

-Under the scheme, around 46,000 soldiers will be recruited this year between the ages of 17-and-a-half years and 21 years into the three services, the defence ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)